Bergmann 1896

-The Bergmann 1896 was a 19th-century semi-automatic pistol developed by German designer Louis Schmeisser and sold by Theodor Bergmann's company.
-A contemporary of the Mauser C96 and Borchardt C-93 pistols, the Bergmann failed to achieve the same widespread success, although Bergmann himself later went on to design one of the earliest practical and successful sub-machine guns, the MP-18.
+The Bergmann 1894/1896/1897 was a family of 19th-century semi-automatic pistols developed by German designer Louis Schmeisser and sold by Theodor Bergmann's company.

+This gun was released in the early days of automatic pistols, and was a contemporary of the Mauser C96 and Borchardt C-93 pistols.
+The Bergmann 1894/1896/1897 pistols failed to achieve the same widespread success.

+There are several variations, but the internal mechanisms remain almost the same in all of them.
 The first cartridges in Bergmann pistols were grooveless, with the bullets having a sharp nose to avoid jams.
 Later pistols, however, have mechanical extractors and cartridges with grooved flanges.
 The M96 had an internal box-magazine holding five cartridges.